 Public ferry port

-We were traveling to Lombok with public ferry from Padang Bai port in Bali.
-Ferry itself was safe.
+We were traveling to Lombok by public ferry from Padang Bai port in Bali.
+The ferry itself was safe.
 Yes, you are going with many other people ~4-5 hours.
-Of course you need keep eye on your stuff – but it’s the same in any journey in any country.
+Of course, you need to keep eye on your stuff – but it’s the same in any journey in any country.

-But in Mataram port there are “local” rules that you should know.
-After you will get out from ferry many mans will suggest you their transport to bring you to any destination in Lombok: straight to Gilis, Kuta Lombok or other places.
-There are no public transports, so you need to use their service, even if you want just go to Mataram center.
+But in Mataram port, there are “local” rules that you should know.
+After you will get out from the ferry many men will suggest their transport to bring you to any destination in Lombok: straight to Gilis, Kuta Lombok, or other places.
+There are no public transports, so you need to use their service, even if you won’t just go to Mataram center.

 We thought it’s a joke.
-But when we called the taxi and asked to pick up us (like those man’s transport prices was too crazy, we knew that trip cost less), the taxi refused to come straight to port.
-They asked us come to a “meeting point” in one of the shops.
-Till that place it’s walking distance ~20 min.
-But even we went there, taxi didn’t show up.
-One guy was following us from port and all the time suggesting his car, we told that “We are waiting taxi, we are fine”.
+But when we called the taxi and asked to pick up us (like those man’s transport prices were too crazy, we knew that trip cost less), the taxi refused to come straight to port.
+They asked us to come to a “meeting point” in one of the shops.
+Till that place, it’s walking distance ~20 min.
+But even we went there, the taxi didn’t show up.
+One guy was following us from the port and all the time suggesting his car, we told that “We are waiting for a taxi, we are fine”.
 He was just laughing and said – “Taxi won’t come here, they are afraid and we don’t allow them to enter”.
-So at late evening, waiting more than 30 min. for taxi finally agree take that man service (for 80 000 Rp till Mataram center).
+So in the late evening, waiting more than 30 min. for taxi finally agree to take that man service (for 80 000 Rp till Mataram center).
 His price was much cheaper than those who were in front of the port.

 In ferry find other travelers and agree to share the transport costs (like it will be quite high, they know that you don’t have any other option to get out from port)

 Negotiate.
-If the price that they offer still too high, just start walk away and somebody for sure will suggest better price.
-But don’t be rude, negotiate in polite way :).
+If the price that they offer still too high, just start walk away and somebody for sure will suggest a better price.
+But don’t be rude, negotiate in a polite way :).

-Many temples entrance are based on donations (but not all), but nobody regulates it.
-So local people living around already have “donation amount” that can ask from you before entering.
-They present themselves like workers, responsible people and collects money (where it goes nobody knows).
-In some places amount is quite normal 10 000 Rp per person, but in some temples they ask hundreds of Rupiahs just for entering, then additional money for parking.
-You won‘t get any tickets for sure – like it‘s donation.
+Many temple’s entrances is based on donations (but not all), but nobody regulates it.
+So local people living around already have a “donation amount” that can ask from you before entering.
+They present themselves as workers, responsible people, and collects money (where it goes nobody knows).
+In some places, the amount is quite normal 10 000 Rp per person, but in some temples, they ask hundreds of Rupiahs just for entering, then additional money for parking.
+You won‘t get any tickets for sure – like it‘s a donation.

-If you want to enter without donation – people won‘t allow you.
-Most of the time in such places gathering 5-10 local men, so trying to negotiate with them or say that it’s donation based and it’s not must to pay, it’s impossible.
-We had situation when “workers” asked from each of us ~60 000 Rp for entrance and separately for motorbike parking.
-For us it was too big amount and we told like it’s donation based we will leave how much we can.
-They didn’t agree with that, became angry and told that we need to pay how much they said.
-Other guys saw that we try to negotiate and don’t pay at once, started to gathering around – trying to frighten us.
-We could just go inside but we started to think that they can damage our motorbike like revenge after we will come back.
-So we decided just leave that place and continue our trip to other place.
-Even if they saw that we won’t pay and leaving they didn’t suggest us lower price.
+If you want to enter without a donation – people won‘t allow you.
+Most of the time in such places gathering 5-10 local men, so trying to negotiate with them or say that it’s donation-based and it’s impossible.
+We had a situation when “workers” asked from each of us ~60 000 Rp for entrance and separately for motorbike parking.
+For us, it was too big an amount and we told us like it’s donation-based we will leave how much we can.
+They didn’t agree with that, became angry and told us that we need to pay how much they said.
+Other guys saw that we try to negotiate and don’t pay at once, started gathering around – trying to frighten us.
+We could just go inside but we started to think that they can damage our motorbike-like revenge after we will come back.
+So we decided just to leave that place and continue our trip to another place.
+Even if they saw that we won’t pay and leaving they didn’t suggest a lower price.

 Also, remember that nothing is free.
-You can see some bunks in the beach and nobody will be around to inform you that if you want to use them, you will need to pay.
-People will come to you when you will decide to leave and ask quite big amount of money.
-Will start to explain you about more hours you was using it than it was.
+You can see some bunks on the beach and nobody will be around to inform you that if you want to use them, you will need to pay.
+People will come to you when you will decide to leave and ask quite a big amount of money.
+Will start to explain to you about more hours you were using it than it was.

 About how works motorbikes scammers you can read here.